Linda-Liu/Linda-Liu.github.io/index.md

 ---
 <p align="justify" style="line-height: 160%;color:black;width:100%;" class="p2">
 Nice to meet you 😃 <br>
 I am Linda, a 📸camera engineer working on sensing systems for ✈️flying robots and 🤖humanoid robots.
 I've developed camera modules, lenses, depth sensors, illumination LEDs and thermal sensors that enable the entire robotic sensing systems to perceive and interact with the world around them.
-Before joining the industry, I earned my 👩‍🎓PhD in Electrical Engineering and Computer Sciences from UC Berkeley, where I was advised by Prof. Laura Waller.
-My PhD research focused on 🔬computational optics—a multidisciplinary field combining optical hardware, physical modeling, optimization algorithms, and machine learning.
+Before joining the industry, I earned my 👩‍🎓PhD in <a href="https://eecs.berkeley.edu/">Electrical Engineering and Computer Sciences from UC Berkeley</a>, where I was advised by <a href="https://www.laurawaller.com/">Prof. Laura Waller</a>.
+My PhD research focused on 🔬<a href="https://search.proquest.com/openview/e9916003fea6976f7d7cf963b34a5bd5/1?pq-origsite=gscholar&cbl=18750&diss=y">computational optics</a>—a multidisciplinary field combining optical hardware, physical modeling, optimization algorithms, and machine learning.
 </p>

 <div class="title">